geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

      - Note that your choice of the seasonality parameter L will seem to (i believe) inform the numbers you choose for d and maybe little p/q, since if L is 7, then a D of 1 I believe suggests a 7x1 differencing that is significant.
      - Less clear on how to pick P/Q relative to p/q and even D relative to d.
       D. Then plug all these parameters into ARMIA and then tune further based on ACF and PACF plots until adequate.
+  4. Time Series Review Moses 7-5-16
+    - For the p, partial autocorrelation, you'll only see the lag at that point (ie k=7), in contrast to the autocorrelation where you'll see the lag up TO that k value.
+    -